 Lay aside the weight of lust

-The cross of Christ guarantees that every moment of confession and repentance is a cleansing moment (1 John 1:9) and that “there is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
+The cross of Christ guarantees that every moment of confession and repentance is a cleansing moment (1 John 1:9).
 Last year’s or yesterday’s or this morning’s lust need not linger or flagellate us with shame.

 But our birthright as children of God is far more than the removal of condemnation.
-It is freedom (John 8:32; Romans 8:21; Galatians 5:1).
+It is freedom (John 8:32).
 That’s why Satan tries to enslave us with lust: to steal our spiritual freedom and joy.
 For when indulged, lust weighs down our souls, quenches our faith and shuts our mouths.
 It robs our desire to worship God, witness for Jesus, intercede for kingdom needs, encourage others, give generously, reach unreached peoples or engage in spiritual warfare.
 It makes prisoners out of freemen.